Current Account

 ANNUAL BALANCE

-• India reported a current account deficit of USD 67 billion in 2022-23, a significant increase from a deficit of USD 38.7 billion a year earlier.
+- India's current account deficit moderated to USD 23.2 billion in 2023-24 from USD 67 billion a year earlier on the back of lower merchandise trade deficit.
 This effectively means that India was unable to offset its payments obligations for imports and cross-border investments through its own exports and foreign inflows.

 Goods or Trade balance: Net imports of goods, excluding exports.